Quantification of observed prior and likelihood information in parametric Bayesian modeling: Introduction

 \subsection{A Motivating Example Regarding Prior and Likelihood Information}

-As a motivating example, I consider a scenario where a ``noninformative" Jeffreys prior and ``noninformative" reference prior are more informative than a flat prior. \paragraph{} Consider data that is collected according to a bivariate binomial model, whose probability mass function is given by:
+Here a scenario is developed where a ``noninformative" Jeffreys prior and ``noninformative" reference prior are more informative than a flat prior.
+Consider data that is collected according to a bivariate binomial model, whose probability mass function is given by:

 The observed data are $r$ and $s$, and the inferential parameters of interest are $p$ and $q$.
-The reference prior according to Yang and Berger (1998) is:
+The reference prior as in \cite{yang} is:

 The Jeffreys prior is: